 3) How Old Is My German Shepherd Puppy

 Anything can happen in the first 6 to 7 months from when a GSD puppy is born.

 Sometimes your German Shepherd’s ears stand up a few weeks after they are born, and never go back down.

 Sometimes they go up and down a few times for the first 6 or 7 months.

 Don’t mess with the ears too early, especially in the first 4-5 months.

-Wait until 5 or 6 months in and then seek a vet’s advice again if they are both down, or one up, one down.
+You might wait until 5 or 6 months in and then seek a vet’s advice again if they are both down, or one up, one down.

 4) Is My German Shepherd Puppy Still Teething?